 \subsubsection{Meson PDFs}

-The first lattice-QCD calculation of the pion and kaon valence-quark distribution functions was reported in Ref.~\cite{Zhang:2018nsy,Lin:2020ssv}.
-MSULat~\cite{Lin:2020ssv} made a calculation with multiple pion masses with the lightest one around 220~MeV, two lattice spacings $a=0.06$ and 0.12~fm, $(M_\pi)_\text{min} L \approx 5.5$.
-The chiral-continuum extrapolation is performed to obtain the renormalized matrix elements at physical pion mass, using a simple ansatz to combine the data from 220, 310 and 690~MeV: $h^R_{i}(P_z, z, M_\pi) = c_{0,i} + c_{1,i} M_\pi^2 + c_{a} a^2$ with $i=K, \pi$.
-Mixed actions, with light and strange quark masses tuned to reproduce the lightest sea light and strange pseudoscalar meson masses, can suffer from additional systematics at $O(a^2)$; such artifacts are accounted for by the $c_{a}$ coefficient, and all the $c_{a}$ are found to be consistent with zero.
-JLab and W\&M group report an independent lattice study of the pion valence-quark distribution~\cite{Sufian:2020vzb}, using the current-current correlator method (also called ``lattice cross sections'', LCS) and extrapolated to physical pion mass and continuum limit ($a=0.09$ and 0.12~fm, $(M_\pi)_\text{min}=278$~MeV).
-Note that most lattice calculations of PDFs in both SDF and LaMET used NLO matching or equivalently the NLO Wilson coefficients~\cite{Xiong:2013bka,Ma:2014jla,Ji:2017rah,Ji:2020ect}.
-The latest pion valence distribution, done by BNL lattice group~\cite{Gao:2021dbh}, using very fine lattice spacing, 0.03 and 0.04~fm, at 310-MeV pion mass and apply NNLO matching exists~\cite{Chen:2020ody,Li:2020xml}, and has been used in the lattice calculations of the valence pion PDF~\cite{Gao:2021dbh}.
+\paragraph{Quark PDFs.} In one of its early lattice-QCD calculations of the pion and kaon valence-quark distribution functions~\cite{Zhang:2018nsy,Lin:2020ssv}, MSULat employed multiple pion masses (with the lightest one around 220~MeV), two lattice spacings $a=0.06$ and 0.12~fm, and $(M_\pi)_\text{min} L \approx 5.5$.
+The chiral-continuum extrapolation was performed to obtain the renormalized matrix elements at physical pion mass, using a simple ansatz to combine the data from 220, 310 and 690~MeV: $h^R_{i}(P_z, z, M_\pi) = c_{0,i} + c_{1,i} M_\pi^2 + c_{a} a^2$ with $i=K, \pi$.
+Mixed actions, with light and strange quark masses tuned to reproduce the lightest sea light and strange pseudoscalar meson masses, can suffer from additional systematics at $O(a^2)$; such artifacts are accounted for by the $c_{a}$ coefficients, and all the $c_{a}$ values were found to be consistent with zero.
+The JLab and W\&M group reported another lattice study of the pion valence-quark distribution~\cite{Sufian:2020vzb}, using the current-current correlator method (also called ``lattice cross sections'', LCS) and extrapolating to physical pion mass and continuum limit ($a=0.09$ and 0.12~fm, $(M_\pi)_\text{min}=278$~MeV).
+Most lattice calculations of PDFs in both SDF and LaMET methods employed NLO matching, or equivalently the NLO Wilson coefficients~\cite{Xiong:2013bka,Ma:2014jla,Ji:2017rah,Ji:2020ect}.
+N2LO matching exists~\cite{Chen:2020ody,Li:2020xml} and has been employed by the BNL lattice group~\cite{Gao:2021dbh} in recent lattice calculations of the valence pion PDF with very fine lattice spacings, 0.03 and 0.04~fm, at 310-MeV pion mass.

-Figure~\ref{fig:mesonPDFs} shows the final results for the pion valence distribution at physical pion mass ($u_v^{\pi^+}$) multiplied by Bjorken-$x$ as a function of $x$.
-The LQCD results are evolved to a scale of 27$\text{ GeV}^2$ using the NNLO DGLAP equations from the Higher-Order Perturbative Parton Evolution Toolkit (HOPPET) to compare with other results.
-MSULat's result approaches $x=1$ as $(1-x)^{1.01}$ and is consistent with the original analysis of the FNAL-E615 experiment data; this is similar to the LCS results.
-BNL's~\cite{Gao:2021dbh} Bjorken-$x$ space yield a reliable determination of the valence quark distribution for $x$ up to 0.80, and consistent with other lattice results within the regions.
-On the other hand, there is tension with the $x>0.6$ distribution from the re-analysis of the FNAL-E615 experiment data using next-to-leading-logarithmic threshold resummation effects in the calculation of the Drell-Yan cross section (labeled as ``ASV'10''), which agrees better with the distribution from Dyson-Schwinger equations (DSE)~\cite{Chen:2016sno}; both prefer the form $(1-x)^2$ as $x \to 1$.